Struct skeletal_model::bone::BoneMap

 pub fn iter_mut(&mut self) -> IterMut<'_, T>

-Gets a mutable iterator over the (key, value)
+Gets a mutable iterator over the (key, value) pairs of the BoneMap.

 See also: Self::iter()